anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: We cannot solve our problems with the same thinking we used when we created them.
+Quote: Never deny a diagnosis but do deny the negative verdict that may go with it.

-By: Albert Einstein
+By: Norman Cousins